In this article:

 Your financial circumstances, lifestyle choices and personal needs will likely dictate whether you select a single-family residence, a condo/co-op, a townhome, or a zero-lot-line, PUD, manufactured or modular home.

-It’s once you’ve chosen from the different types of homes that the fun of finding the perfect one for you begins.Verify your new rate (May 23rd, 2018)
+It’s once you’ve chosen from the different types of homes that the fun of finding the perfect one for you begins.Time to make a move?
+Let us find the right mortgage for you

 Certain links on this post are provided via an affiliate, meaning The Mortgage Reports makes money if you decide to buy via the link.